Terms of Service

 (4) The User retains all rights to project data created and content uploaded by the User.
 The Provider receives a simple right of use for the purpose of providing the Service.

-6. Warranty, Liability and Limitation of Liability
+8. Warranty, Liability and Limitation of Liability

 (2) Warranty: Statutory provisions apply to the quality of the software unless otherwise stipulated below.
-The Provider does not warrant that the software meets the User’s individual requirements or operates without interruption or error.
+The Provider does not warrant that the software meets the User's individual requirements or operates without interruption or error.
+The Provider's no-fault liability for defects already existing at the time of conclusion of the contract (Section 536a (1) alt.
+1 of the German Civil Code) is excluded; liability under paragraph 3 remains unaffected.

 (2a) User's duties to cooperate and verify; model basis:

-a) The User is obliged, before any use, to have all results generated by the Service independently reviewed, recalculated and validated by qualified experts for plausibility and suitability for the specific case.
-Use of unverified results is entirely at the User’s own risk.
+b) The User is obliged, before any use, to have all results generated by the Service independently reviewed, recalculated and validated by qualified experts for plausibility and suitability for the specific case.
+Use of unverified results is entirely at the User's own risk.

-b) If the User detects irregularities, anomalies or implausible results, or has reasonable grounds to suspect such, the User must not use the results and must contact the Provider’s support without undue delay.
+c) If the User detects irregularities, anomalies or implausible results, or has reasonable grounds to suspect such, the User must not use the results and must contact the Provider's support without undue delay.

-d) If the User breaches the foregoing verification and cooperation duties, this may be taken into account to reduce or exclude claims within the scope of § 254 of the German Civil Code (contributory fault).
+e) If the User breaches the foregoing verification and cooperation duties, this may be taken into account to reduce or exclude claims within the scope of § 254 of the German Civil Code (contributory fault).
 Mandatory liability under paragraph 3(a) and (b) and under the Product Liability Act remains unaffected.

 (3) Liability: The Provider's liability for damages — on whatever legal ground — is governed as follows: